lisper/emulator-sun-2/README.md

 The SCSI emulation code is still shakey for tapes, however.

 SunOS 2.0 will boot multiuser and works as you'd expect.

+- Some changes by sigurbjornl -

+Converted to use SDL2
+Added an alpha quality 3C400 ethernet driver to the sun, with support for using bpf for packet input/output